Healthcare Specialties

 Content

 The POEM procedure is performed by endoscope.
 There is no incision in the chest or abdomen.
 The endoscope (a thin, flexible tube) is passed through the patient's mouth into the esophagus.
-The surgeon cuts away some of the muscles that encircle the esophagus, lower esophageal sphincter and stomach, relaxing the pressure on the esophagus and allowing food to pass into the stomach with less resistance.
-The small incision is closed using endoscopic clips, and the endoscope is withdrawn from the patient.
+Using a blade on the end of the scope, an incision is made in the lining (mucosa) of the inside of the esophagus and the scope is passed through into the space created between the mucosal and muscular layers of the esophagus.
+This relaxes the pressure on the esophagus and allows food to pass into the stomach with less resistance, by gravity.
+The small incision is closed using endoscopic clips, and the endoscope is removed from the patient.

 Heading